unclebilly/jruby-rpm/README.md

 About
 =====
 This little project builds an RPM suitable for installing JRuby on your RPM-compatible system.
 It allows you to specify the version of JRuby you want, downloads the binaries for you, and builds a `noarch` RPM package out of it.
+This project assumes you are running it on a RedHat or CentOS system.

 Prerequisites
 =============